haxiomic/sublime-text-3-externs/README.md

 #Sublime Text Haxe Externs

-Since haxe now supports python, it is possible to develop sublime text plugins.
+Since haxe now supports python, it is possible to use it to develop sublime text plugins.

 Currently only the basic hello world plugin works - but there's not much left to do to finish the externs.